msys2/msys2.github.io/web/docs/updating.md

    Confirm to proceed [Y/n]
 ```

-After confirming you need to start a new terminal and run the update (`pacman -Suy`) again to update the remaining non-core packages.
+After confirming you need to start a new terminal and run the update again (`pacman -Suy`) to update the remaining non-core packages.

-## Cleaning the package cache
+## Pruning the package cache

 `pacman` keeps all packages it downloads under `/var/cache/pacman/pkg/`.
 To free up some space by removing old packages run: